widgetti/ipyvuetify/docs/template_usage.rst

 Embed ipywidgets
 ----------------

-Other ipywidgets can be embedded by setting them in a trait and adding widget_serialization, accessing them in the with the `jupyter-widget` tag:
+Any ipywidget can be embedded by setting them in a trait and adding widget_serialization, accessing them in the template with the `jupyter-widget` tag:

 .. code-block:: python